 *Update: As of 12/20/16, it appears this site is no longer functional.
 Emails to the company were not returned.

-"The niche job posting sites still remain the best value and offer the best reach into highly targeted talent pools.
-Especially when it comes to IT jobs, development jobs and data jobs, the competition for the best talent is a topic of interest for every talent acquisition professional," said Ron Emery of icrunchdata.
+"The IT job boards still remain the best value and offer the best reach into highly targeted talent pools.
+Especially when it comes to IT jobs, development jobs and data jobs, the competition for the best talent is a topic of interest for every talent acquisition professional," said icrunchdata.